Lesson: Part–Whole Bar Models: Numbers up to 100 Mathematics • 2nd Grade

-In this lesson, we will learn how to model addition situations up to 100 with bar models or part-part-whole diagrams.
+In this lesson, we will learn how to solve one-step addition and subtraction problems with numbers up to 100 by drawing a part–whole bar model.

-Karim and Engy were building houses out of blocks.
-Karim used 36 blocks.
-Engy used 51 blocks.
-How many blocks did they use?
+Ethan and Elizabeth were building houses out of blocks.
+Ethan used 36 blocks.
+Elizabeth used 51 blocks.

-Will the answer be bigger or smaller than the numbers in the question?
+Is the number of blocks they both used bigger or smaller than the numbers in the question?

 Do you need to add or subtract to find the answer?

 Find out how many blocks they used.